AberDoc PhD Scholarship Competition

 Departments will interview all applicants before a decision is made to offer a place to study for a PhD and to nominate for an AberDoc Scholarship.
 Each Department will submit a list of their nominees to their respective Institutes for further assessment before a final nominee list for each Institute is decided upon.

-Institutes will then forward their nominations to our AberDoc Selection Panel, via the PG Admissions (AQRO), at the end of March for evaluation.
+Institutes will then forward their nominations to our AberDoc Selection Panel, via the PG Admissions Office (AQRO), at the end of March for evaluation.
 The results will be announced during the first week of May.
 Selection for the above awards will be based on the application for admission, including research proposal and two academic references.

 The regulations and criteria below that pertain to these studentships may be accessed from this page.
 These regulations are subject to annual review.